 The purpose of this event is to provide a professional development opportunity focusing on instructional practices, collaboration, and orientation to the resources available to adjunct faculty.

 ZCTL 227 - Assessment by Design

-This one-day workshop has two complementary learning outcomes: 1) to provide useful information on how to assess what and how our students are learning; and 2) to illustrate ways faculty can effectively utilize the Cycle of Assessment as a framework to improve teaching and learning.While there may be considerable variation in assessment activities across disciplines, departments, programs and colleges, the Cycle of Assessment provides a unifying framework to organize assessment activities and to make decisions that lead to improvements in student learning.
 This workshop will lead participants through the Cycle of Assessment with a goal of developing an assessment plan for the upcoming academic year.
-Participants will gain working knowledge of each phase of the cycle as they work with peers on the development of a meaningful question and a viable assessment plan for the next academic year.
+Participants will gain working knowledge of each phase of the cycle as they consult with peers on the development of a meaningful questions and develop an assessment plan for the next academic year.